You are here

 Towable spreaders work in the same way as push spreaders except they can be attached to a ride-on mower or quad bike and towed.
 Some push spreaders, such as the new EarthWay Flex Select range, can be converted from push to tow so you can have the best of both worlds.

-Vehicle mounted salt and grit spreaders are suitable for more heavy duty salt spreading work.
-These salt spreaders will spread rock salt and can be mounted on fork lift trucks, most 4x4 vehicles or towable trailers.
-These rock salt spreaders include covers to protect the contents from rain and snow.
-The capacity of the vehicle mounted rock salt spreaders is much larger compared to regular salt spreaders due to the nature of the work they have to do.
+Vehicle mounted salt spreaders are suitable for more heavy duty salt spreading work.
+These salt spreaders will spread salt and can be mounted on fork lift trucks, most 4x4 vehicles or towable trailers.
+These salt spreaders include covers to protect the contents from rain and snow.
+The capacity of the vehicle mounted salt spreaders is much larger compared to regular salt spreaders due to the nature of the work they have to do.
 These are suitable for mostly commercial use.